 Cornish Rex Cats

 Origin and History The Cornish Rex story began in 1950 in Cornwall, England, when a barn cat named Serena gave birth to a curly-coated male named Kallibunker.
-This was a spontaneous natural mutation.
 Recognizing its uniqueness, the owner worked with geneticists to develop the breed, which was named for its origin (Cornish) and coat type (Rex).
 It achieved championship status in both the UK and the US during the 1960s.

 Physical Characteristics